melaniagr/melaniagr/README.md

 **useful links**:
 [phd prep repo](https://github.com/melaniagr/phd-prep) is the structure I am working within
-[phd-prep README](https://github.com/melaniagr/phd-prep/blob/main/README.md) has a bit of an inside of my journey along with subsequent links to each phase, certifications, notes, etc
+[phd-prep README](https://github.com/melaniagr/phd-prep/blob/main/README.md) has a bit of an inside of my journey along with subsequent links to each phase, reflections, certifications, notes, etc
 [progress tracker](https://github.com/melaniagr/phd-prep/blob/main/progress-tracker.md) which I aim to update every week, even for my own sake
-[research and QI portfolio](https://github.com/melaniagr/research-and-QI-portfolio/tree/main) which mainly contains applied work and goes along some of the programmes I have attended
+[research and QI portfolio](https://github.com/melaniagr/research-and-QI-portfolio/tree/main) which mainly contains applied work and goes along with some of the programmes I have attended

 ---